evius/octodoodle-web/content/index/roadmap/04-social-giveaway.md

 rank: 4
 ---

-3 Cryptopi will be given away when we reach 4000 followers on Twitter and Discord combined.
+9 (3 x 3) Cryptopi will be given away when we reach 1500, 2000 and 2500 followers on Twitter and Discord combined.